Joost987/MONDPMesh/README.md

 * math,
 * itertools,

-Now there are two versions of the code, one that runs mainly on the GPU and one that runs only on the CPU.
-The start of the title of the code reflects this.

-For the GPU version, the following libraries are additionally needed.

-* Cupy, for the installation see: https://docs.cupy.dev/en/stable/install.html
-* Numba, for the installation see: https://numba.pydata.org/

-We use Cupy to do calculations on the GPU; it is essentially numpy except it works on the GPU, using CUDA.
-We use Numba for JIT compilation.
+This version of the code also uses JAX.
+You can either use JAX with your CPU or with your GPU, depending on how you install it.
+See https://docs.jax.dev/en/latest/installation.html#supported-platforms
+* JAX

+JAX supports Just-In-Time compilation, can run on both CPU and GPU depending on what the user wants and can run on a wider range of GPU's than for example Cupy, which only supports Nvidia GPU's.
+The GPU's that are supported by JAX can be found on the installation page linked above.

 # Advantages:
-* FFT's are implemented using Cupy, allowing us to use the GPU to compute them.
+* FFT's are implemented using JAX, allowing us to use the GPU to compute them.
 This speeds up the code by a lot.
 * Conversion between particles and the mass density or acceleration on the grid has been parallelised and Just-In-Time (JIT) compiled, meaning that high particle numbers can be simulated faster.
 * Algorithm has complexity N log(N)+n for N cells and n particles